|

 because lighting was considered essential.

-their formula for alacite.
+their formula for Alacite.
 Brass had also become a restricted

 product in the United States early in the war.
 Aladdin was